Neural manifold analysis of brain circuit dynamics in health and disease: Discussion

 \subsection{Comparison of neural manifold algorithms}

-With the increase in the numbers of simultaneously recorded neurons facilitated by emerging recording technologies, the demand for reliable and comprehensively informative population-level analysis methods also increases.
+With the increase in the numbers of simultaneously recorded neurons facilitated by emerging recording technologies, the demand for methods that enable reliable and comprehensively informative population-level analysis also increases.
 Multivariate analyses of large neuronal population activity thus require the use of more efficient computational models and algorithms that are geared towards finding the fewest possible population-level features that best describe the coordinated activity of such large neuronal populations.
 These features must be interpretable and open to parameterization that enables inherent neural mechanisms to be described (as discussed in the next section).

-In this review, we give insights into how NML facilitates accurate quantitative characterisations of the dynamics of large neuronal populations in both healthy and disease states.
+In this review, we give insights into how NML facilitates accurate quantitative characterizations of the dynamics of large neuronal populations in both healthy and disease states.
 However, assessing exactly how reliable and informative NML methods are remains a challenge and is open to interpretation.
-An ideal NML method must be able to adapt to different datasets that span functionally different brain regions, behavioural tasks, and number of neurons being analysed, while considering different noise levels, timescales, etc.
+An ideal NML method must be able to adapt to different datasets that span functionally different brain regions, behavioral tasks, and number of neurons being analyzed, while considering different noise levels, timescales, etc.